Grading and Condition

 A poster that is clean and bright with good color.
 A very fine poster may have light cross-fold separation and wear.
 There may be small pinholes and tears but no missing paper.
 Posters graded up to Very Fine condition may be linen or paper backed.

 A poster that exhibits bright color and sharp appearance.
-There may be pinholes, tears, small paper loss and cross-fold separation.
+There may be pinholes, tears, small paper loss, and cross-fold separation.

 A poster that shows heavy usage.
-A good poster may have medium to large sized tears and areas of paper that are missing.
+A good poster may have medium to large sized tears and areas of the paper that are missing.
 There may also be staining, fading, cross-fold separation and pinholes scattered throughout the poster.